 Or instead of saying ‘no” I might say “Aww, I love seeing our kiddos play together, but we can’t tonight.
 I hope you guys have a fun time, it’s supposed to be a beautiful night!”
 (Sandwiching my no with good vibes.)

 Start saying no, it will get easier over time

 Saying no is a muscle and you have to practice to strengthen it.
-The only way to get better at saying no, is to start saying no. I have intentionally started to strengthen my say no muscle, and it’s truly gotten easier and easier.
+The only way to get better at saying no, is to start saying no. Woof, I know.
+I have intentionally started to strengthen my say no muscle, and it’s truly gotten easier and easier.
 And what’s even more awesome?
 People are never upset with me for saying no and holding my boundaries.
-In fact I have found that they might even respect me more.
+In fact, I have found that they might even respect me more.